gnu-octave/gnu-octave.github.io/pages/governance.md

-Despite the free usage of the FSF infrastructure for distributing the GNU Octave source code, the project does not receive any direct or indirect monetary funding by the FSF.
+Despite the free usage of the FSF infrastructure for distributing the GNU Octave source code, the Octave project does not receive any direct or indirect monetary funding by the FSF.

 ### Related organizations with no governance role